msalemor/azure-dr-strategies/README.md

 - ```Active-Active (highest):``` Deploy to two active regions and distribute traffic.
 - ```Active-Passive (medium):``` Deploy to main region and keep DR region on-standby.
 Upon disaster failover to secondary region.
-- ```Active Backup and Restore (low):``` Deploy to main region and backup required settings and data.
+- ```Active, Backup and Restore (low):``` Deploy to main region and backup required settings and data.
 Upon disaster create all the requiresed services in a secondary region and restore the settings and data.

 ## 4.0 - Using SLAs and resiliency concepts

-### 4.1 - Define your RTO & RPO
+### 4.1 - Determine your SLA requirements

-### 4.2 - Calculate Compound SLA
+### 4.2 - Define your RTO & RPO

-### 4.3 - Build for resiiency and self-healing
+### 4.3 - Calculate Compound SLA

-### 4.5 - Determine if single region deployment meets required SLA
+### 4.4 - Build for resiiency and self-healing

-## 5.0 - Instrastructure as code
+## 5.0 - Leverage Instrastructure as Code

 ### 5.1 - IaC Concepts